elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, top-level geometry properties may work a little bit differently when there is no &#8249;!DOCTYPE HTML&#8250; in HTML.
-Odd things are possible.
-In modern HTML we should always write DOCTYPE.
+  <div><strong>Interview Response:</strong> When there is no &#8249;!DOCTYPE HTML&#8250; in HTML, top-level geometric properties may behave outside their intended behavior.
+Strange things are possible.
+DOCTYPE should always get written in modern HTML.
     </div>
   </div>
 </details>

 ---

-### How do we get the full width and height of the document, including the scrolled-out part?
+### How do we get the entire width and height of the document, including the scrolled-out part?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Theoretically, as the root document element is document.documentElement, and it encloses all the content, we could measure the document’s full size as document.documentElement.scrollWidth/scrollHeight.
-But on that element, for the whole page, these properties do not work as intended.
-In Chrome/Safari/Opera, if there is no scroll, then documentElement.scrollHeight may be even less than documentElement.clientHeight!
-Weird, right?
-To reliably obtain the full document height, we should take the maximum of these properties.
+  <div><strong>Interview Response:</strong> Theoretically, because the root document element document.documentElement and it encloses all of the information, we could measure the total size of the document as document.documentElement.scrollWidth/scrollHeight.
+However, these attributes do not operate as intended on that element throughout the entire page.
+If there is no scroll in Chrome/Safari/Opera, documentElement.scrollHeight may be smaller than documentElement.clientHeight!
+Isn't it strange?
+To acquire the complete document height with confidence, we should take the greatest of these properties.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />